 Board Review

-During their third year, residents attend an intensive weekly board review with a curriculum based upon the American Board of Pediatrics content specifications.
+During their third year, senior residents attend an intensive weekly board review with a curriculum based upon the American Board of Pediatrics content specifications.
 Residents receive a structured, thorough integration of material from PREP and Pediatrics in Review.
 Residents are responsible for specific readings and quizzes before each session.
 The sessions are very well received by highly motivated learners in a challenging, but supportive study environment.

 Children's Hospital Quality Assurance (QA) Meetings